sjabrookes/palaeography/index.md

 ---
 layout: single
-title: "Palaeography"
+title: "Palaeography: An Introduction"
 permalink: /
 ---

-This site hosts manuscript images accompanying the article.
+Manuscript examples to accompany ‘Palaeography for Art Historians: Why Letter-forms Matter’ in <i>Medieval Book Illumination: An Introduction</i>, ed. by Adam S. Cohen and Sonja Drimmer (De Gruyter).
-Use the navigation above to browse by script type.
+Use the headings above to browse by section and script type.